PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 06:39:18
+Last updated: 2024-04-06 06:39:52
-Random Quote: This is Stannis Baratheon.
-The man will fight to the bitter end and then some.  -  Tywin Lannister
+Random Quote: None will be free until the old ways are gone forever. - Kuiil